suphamster/lada/README.md

 > For folks that currently use [DeepMosaics](https://github.com/HypoX64/DeepMosaics): You can also run their `clean_you_know_video model` if you prefer

 You can select the model to use in the GUI by an option in the sidepanel.

+## Installation
+For Linux there is a ready-to-use option to install it via flatpak.
+For other systems you can try to follow the developer installation steps below but no promises (contributions welcome)
+> Note: I will try to get this app submitted on flathub so it can be easily installed.
+Until then, you need to build and install it yourself via flatpak builder
+> ```shell
+> flatpak remote-add --if-not-exists --user flathub https://dl.flathub.org/repo/flathub.flatpakrepo
+> flatpak install --user -y flathub org.flatpak.Builder
+> flatpak run org.flatpak.Builder --force-clean --sandbox --user --install --install-deps-from=flathub flatpak/build flatpak/io.github.ladaapp.lada.yaml
+> ```

 ## Developer Installation
 The GUI/Video preview functionality uses Gstreamer (gst-plugins-base, gst-plugins-bad, gst-plugins-good, gst-plugins-rs/gst-plugin-gtk4)